 In this example, we will read a text file and add it to a raster feature as an attribute.
 We want to add a palette (the text file) to a numeric raster in GeoTIFF format.

 The raster is first routed through a RasterBandInterpretationCoercer to meet processing requirements - the band type must be an unsigned integer to be compatible with palettes.

 Next, the raster is passed to an AttributeFileReader.
 Note that it has thirteen attributes, and consists of one numeric band, an 8-bit unsigned integer.

 A text file containing the palette information has already been prepared, as shown here in Notepad.

-In the parameters dialog of the AttributeFileReader, we keep the default Destination Attribute name _file_contents, and select the Palette_color.txt file.
+In the parameters dialog of the AttributeFileReader, we keep the default File Contents attribute name as_file_contents, and select the Palette_color.txt file.

 As this is a text file, prepared on the same computer it is being processed on, we can use the System Default (fme-system) encoding.

 Examining the output from the AttributeFileReader, note that the raster now has one additional attribute, _file_contents, which contains the contents of the text file.